maplibre/maplibre-native/design-proposals/2022-10-27-rendering-modularization.md

 - "toolkit" usually refers to MapLibre Native, but may also be used in context for another project at a similar level.
 - "SDK" or Software Development Kit usually refers to the rendering library, like OpenGL or Metal, at least in this document.
 - "API" refers to an Application Programming Interface.
 In this context it refers to the classes and methods made available to a developer.
+- "Snapshot" refers to taking a picture of the active display buffer at a specific time.
+- "Direct" and "indirect" rendering refer to modes of rendering common to a number of graphics toolkits, but we're using the Metal definition here.
+Direct rendering is when the developer constructs commands on the main thread in real time.
+Indirect rendering is when they construct more of that off the main thread or ahead of time.

 ## Goals